teebarg/fastapi-cli/README.md

 - `make-model`: Create a new model file
 - `make-controller`: Create a new controller file
+- `make-crud` : Create a new crud file
 - `make:all`: Create both model and controller files

 ## Help